nathanial/geist/CodeIssues.md

 - Consider a “seam cache” that precomputes rings for neighbor pairs and updates both owners atomically to reduce recompute fanout.

 **Summary**
 - The core issue was a race between when neighbor borders were read vs when they were used.
 The clean fix is to assemble seam rings at upload time from the authoritative store.
-The remaining debt is primarily around API sharp edges, event ordering complexity, and missing integration tests for seam correctness.
+This is implemented, shaders now sample both ± ring sides, and a strict runtime validator catches regressions.
+The warning backlog has been cleared.
+Remaining debt is primarily around deprecating the worker‑packed atlas API, gating the validator in production, and adding integration tests plus a short design note.

+**Next Highest‑Value Improvement (Proposal)**
+- Deprecate and isolate worker‑side atlas packing to prevent regressions.
+  - Add `#[deprecated(note = "Use pack_light_grid_atlas_with_neighbors")]` to `pack_light_grid_atlas` in `geist-lighting`, or make it `pub(crate)`.
+  - Add a unit test ensuring app/runtime paths only call `pack_light_grid_atlas_with_neighbors`.
+  - Optional: behind a `strict-lighting` feature, `#[deny(deprecated)]` to force call‑site migration in CI.
+  - Rationale: this removes the primary footgun that can silently reintroduce seam races and requires minimal code churn with high long‑term safety.